Stokes Bay Lines

-The Stokes Bay Lines were part of the great Victorian fortification of Portsmouth Harbour under Lord Palmerston.
+The Stokes Bay Lines were part of the great Victorian fortification of Portsmouth Harbour, Hampshire, England, under Lord Palmerston.
 In 1857 Major Jervois had proposed a complex system of moats (ditches), ramparts and batteries to close off the gap between the new fort at Fort Gomer, and the earlier fort at Fort Gilkicker, and Fort Monckton.
-This defensive moat was to become the ‘Stokes Bay Lines’.
+This defensive moat was to become the "Stokes Bay Lines".

 Construction and purpose

 The Stokes Bay Lines were constructed to protect the southern approaches to Gosport from a beach landing at Stokes Bay.
 The Lines consisted of a ditch with a protecting rampart that ran from the Browndown Batteries in the west to the glacis of Fort Monckton in the east.
 Four batteries were constructed to protect the various branches of the ditch.
 No.1 Battery also protected the road to Browndown.
 No2 Battery held the main sea-facing armament for protecting the deep water anchorage at Browndown Point and also had a casemated battery of guns to fire eastwards along the main branch of the ditch towards Alverbank.
 No.3 Battery, at the end of Jellicoe Avenue (then Village Road) held a battery of guns to fire westwards towards No.2 Battery.
 No.4 Battery was an isolated work behind the redan that protected the railway to Stokes Bay Pier.
-No.5 Battery was the easternmost one consisting of a 'D' shaped rampart with associated expense magazines and gun emplacements.
+No.5 Battery was the easternmost one consisting of a D-shaped rampart with associated expense magazines and gun emplacements.

 In 1878 the Royal Engineers diverted the River Alver into the Stokes Bay moat at No.2 Battery.
 This was to ensure that there was always sufficient water within the defensive ditch.
 The level of water within the ditch was controlled by a large sluice adjacent to Number 2 battery whilst penstocks at various points along the ditch allowed precise control of the water levels.
 When the Stokes Bay Lines were completed by 1870 the peninsula of Gosport was effectively secured against attack from the west thereby protecting Portsmouth with its harbour and dockyard.
 The cost of constructing these lines was calculated in a report of 1869 to be £75,120.